Lucasc-99/ScreenBot/README.rst

 ------------
 Features
 ------------
 -Screen-time tracking using facial recognition.
-Encourages user to take 5-10 minute breaks after every 50-60 minutes of screentime.
+Encourages user to take 5 to 10 minute breaks after every 50 to 60 minutes of screentime.

 -Sends user random reminders to fix their posture